 Thanks for a great educational website.

 This is a great question.
 If you fall out of ketosis, you may be pushed out of keto adaptation as well.
-In this scenario and for anyone just starting the diet, failure to have calories at three hour intervals will result in hypoglycemia.
-Until keto adaptation is achieved (1-2 months time) your system is unable to harness your fat for energy yet, so when nutritional calories are exhausted, your blood sugar will drop and you become symptomatic.
-If your protein is high, this also can complicate the picture some as well.
+Until keto adaptation is achieved (1-2 months time) your system is unable to harness your fat for energy yet, so when nutritional calories are exhausted, your blood sugar may drop and you become symptomatic.

-In the AM due to overnight fast, you need to eat first thing when you wake up or your blood sugar will fall and the low point might occur just after you eat out of coincidence.
+For those who are most effected, you may need to eat first thing when you wake up or your blood sugar will fall and the low point might occur just after you eat out of coincidence.
 We see this a great deal in pregnancy.
 I would still encourage you to pursue LCHF.

 Best of luck.